 The particular topic of the projects is answering to the needs of endangered heritage sites and so changing from season to season.
 So, in the last years there had been carried out different projects as the restoration of the historical roof construction of a church from 13th century, the restoration of the roof construction of a Renaissance castle from 16th century including the ceiling system with its baroque paintings, the restoration and the static strengthening of a classicistic roof construction having been dramatically endangered by unprofessional constructive changes during the 19th and 20th century and others.

 When restoring historical wooden constructions in line with accepted conservation practices European Heritage Volunteers is concerned with slow, careful repairs using suitable materials and considers carefully the original structures even when this entails more work.
 For example, historic timber joints are preferred over the use of metal connecting elements and the works are carried out with great care down to the smallest details so that a repaired roof construction loses none of its original constructive and aesthetic quality.

-In 2018, European Heritage Volunteers will organise several projects dealing with “Traditional Carpentry Techniques” that will be published till end of February.
+In 2018, European Heritage Volunteers will organise several projects dealing with “Traditional Carpentry Techniques”.

-The third project took place at a house in Rathewalde, Saxony, situated thirty kilometres from Dresden, in the picturesque landscape Saxon Switzerland.
+The second project will take place at a house in Rathewalde, Saxony, situated thirty kilometres from Dresden, in the picturesque landscape Saxon Switzerland.
 The house was built in the middle of the 19th century in half-timber style, the typical style for the region, and in the following decades step by step extended.
 The roofing of the house is by now fifty years old and has to be renewed.

-Under the professional guidance of a carpenter the participants removed the old roofing, repaired the roof construction and afterwards reroofed the house.
-Although the roofing is not a traditional one the works were very interesting because the combination of the different roof constructions of the different parts of the house dating back to different times generated the need to find intelligent detail solutions.
+Under the professional guidance of a carpenter the participants will remove the old roofing, repaire the roof construction and afterwards reroof the house.
+Although the roofing is not a traditional one the works are very interesting because the combination of the different roof constructions of the different parts of the house dating back to different times generates the need to find intelligent detail solutions.